Govindrao Adik

+On June 7, 2015, Govindrao Adik died late night at Bombay Hospital in Mumbai.

 Early life

 Govindrao Wamanrao Adik was born in Khanapur village of Shrirampur Taluka on January 4, 1939, in the family of Smt.
 Jankibai Adik and Shri.
 Wamanrao Adik.
 Adik was the youngest in the family and had four brothers and one sister.
 His brothers were Adv.
 Ramrao Wamanrao Adik (Ex.
 Deputy Chief Minister of Maharashtra), Adv.
 Laxmanrao Wamanrao Adik, Keshavrao Wamanrao Adik, and his sister was Smt.
 Shantabai Rajaram Varkad.
 His son Avinash Govindrao Adik is the Spokesperson and General Secretary of NCP and his daughter Anuradha Govindrao Adik is the President of Shrirampur Municipal council.

 Political career

 He was instrumental in the formation of ‘Mula Pravara Electric Cooperative society’ along with late Shri.
 Baburao dada Tanpure of Rahuri, a senior leader in the state co-operative movement.
 The two were co-promoters of this electric co-operative society, which was one of five similar proposals nationally.
 Late Shri.
 Annasaheb Shinde (Former Minister of state, Agriculture, GOI) was the guiding force and supported them.

 Adik become a member of the state cabinet in Maharashtra for the first time in 1978-80 and served as Minister for Irrigation, Command Area Development, and Law and Judiciary in the Progressive Democratic Front, government under the chief Ministership of Shri.
 Sharad Pawar.
 In 1989, he was appointed chairman of MSRTC (Maharashtra State Road Transport Corporation) and given status of a state cabinet minister.
-Adik turned the loss-making Corporation into a profitable enterprise.
+Adik turned the loss-making corporation into a profitable enterprise.

 Adik was elected to the Rajya Sabha (Indian National Congress) from Maharashtra Legislative Assembly Constituency in a by election for the first time in 1993.
 He was then reelected.

 At various times, he served as President of Maharashtra Pradesh Congress committee, President of Indian National Trade Union Congress (INTUC), President of Rashtriya Mill Mazdoor Sangh (RMMS), President of Maharashtra Rajya Rashtriya Sakhar Kamgar Sanghatana, and President of Maharashtra Maharashtra Rajya Rashtriya S. T. Kamgar Sanghatana.